Loading...

 Your location

 Where your business is located can significantly influence commercial cleaning costs.
-The US average rate is around $50 per hour, however, in places where the cost of living is higher or where demand is driving up prices, you should expect to pay more.
+The average rate in the US is around $50 per hour; however, commercial cleaning costs vary significantly by region.
+In places where the cost of living is higher or where demand is driving up prices, you should expect to pay more.
+For example, commercial office cleaning rates per square foot in Florida and Georgia are notably lower than in California or New York, reflecting regional cost-of-living differences.

 Size of your space